 In addition to the parameters contained in the basic forwarding information as described in 10.37.2 (Forwarding information), the forwarding information to a destination defined by HWMP also contains at least the destination HWMP SN, the path metric, and the number of hops.

-PREQ elements and PREP elements create or update the forwarding information of the mesh STAs that process these elements as follows:
+Upon PREQ element and PREP element processing, mesh STA shall create, update, or validate the forwarding information as follows:

 The mesh STA may create or update its forwarding information to the transmitter of the element if the path metric improves.